mebobby2/devops23/README.md

 ```

 ## Upto
-Page 77
+Page 82

-Before we move on, we’ll delete the Service and the ReplicaSet we created
+We got the response 200 and a friendly hello